 How your bank knows about the amount paid and where you made the purchase is all possible through a connection between Amazon and the bank in question.

-These connections are application integrations that help in synchronizing data between applications, databases, and platforms.
+These connections are application integrations that help in synchronising data between applications, databases, and platforms.
 These integrations can either be an API or a Webhook, depending on the scenario.

 Let’s understand what each of these terms individually means and how to tell them apart.
-Without further ado, learn all about Webhook vs API.
+Without further ado, let’s learn all about API vs Webhook.

 Webhooks help in sending messages, alerts, notifications from the server-side application to the client-side application.

 It helps in sending real-time information to the application.
 This helps in receiving the information very soon.

 Thus, the webhook sends a message when an event occurs on the server application.
 Allowing the server-side application to send a message to the client-side application.